awisse/fireworks/README.md

 It works but not great.
 It takes up too much space to be useful as a "reward" animation at the end of a game.

-I am suspending further development at this commit.
+I am suspending further development for now.

 # Running